Helpful Hints for Notetakers

 - Using abbreviations carefully (make a list at the beginning or end of your notes as to unusual abbreviations you used and what they represent)

-In the Student Accessibility Services (SAS), you will learn the student’s first name and the first initial of the student’s last name.
-Due to certain federal laws which protect the student’s anonymity, other facts, such as the student’s full name and disability, are not disclosed.
+In Student Accessibility Services (SAS), we strive to keep our students anonymous.
+Due to certain federal laws which protect the student’s anonymity and other facts, the student’s full name and disability are not disclosed.
 Many students with disabilities choose to remain anonymous and don’t identify themselves to their notetakers.
 However, some students with disabilities want their notetakers to know who they are.
-You may find that the student who you’re helping might one day approach you and tell you more about him or herself.
+If the student is okay with disclosing their identity, the Notetaking Coordinator will contact you via email.

 HOW DO I SHARE MY NOTES?